alttch/eva3/doc/sfa/sfa.rst

 -------------------------------------

 sfa_cvars.json - file containing user variables.
-All SFA user variables are directly available in :doc:`sfa_framework` after login with any valid user or API key.
+All SFA user variables are directly available in :doc:`sfa_templates` and :doc:`sfa_framework` after login with any valid user or API key.

 The file contains a JSON dict: